-- Distributed computing: Edge servers need to be considered as an additional aspect by business servers while computation.
-This is because modules are placed at certain distances in most servers but edge computing brings all systems closer to the computational areas.
+- Distributed computing: Edge servers need to be considered as an additional aspect by business servers while computing.
+This is because modules are placed at certain distances in most servers, but edge computing brings all systems closer to the computational areas.

-- Latency: Both way computation and distributive computing can result in latency issues to occur.
+- Latency: Both way computation and distributive computing can cause latency issues to occur.

 - Security: Every IoT device is a potential vulnerable spot in the network.
-So, it is important to emphasise on proper device management and security of storage and computing resources.
+So, it is important to emphasize proper device management and security of storage and computing resources.